-I’ve had some clients try to replace western mental health therapies with psychics.
+I’ve had some people try to replace western mental health therapies with psychics.
 Spirit should never replace what is needed in the physical world; although, spiritual work, helping with a foundation of experiential faith (as in not blind faith but having moving experiences which create a foundation for faith) will always complement mental health therapies for those seeking it.

 I’ve had psychologists and therapists from all over send their patients to me when they need something complimentary outside of more rigid religious structures like a church.
 People are waking up and realizing that, although we’ve had our share of charlatans give the rest of us a bad name, psychics can be very complimentary to overall well-being.

 When I wrap up a reading for folks, I get responses like, “I feel lighter” or “I feel so much better”.
 My style of reading (like most “evidential psychics”) is validating.
 In a card reading, I validate where a person has been and where they will be (that’s if their future plays out without intervention – aka free will).
 In a psychic, or mediumship reading, I confirm eternal connections with loved ones passed on who come through with blessings of validation and evidence of their eternal being.
 When a person feels burdened by their world, having someone explain back to them that they understand exactly what they’re feeling or experiencing is an incredibly unburdening experience.